JinfengWenCode/Serverless_Variance/README.md

     - functionality type
     - corresponding research papers

+## Script

+* **Invocation scripts**: Invocation scripts used in our study are in the directory "**Invocation scripts**", including the invocation code of AWS Lambda and Google Cloud Functions.
+  - "invokeFunctionScript-run1.py" and "invokeFunctionScript-run2.py" for AWS Lambda
+  - "invokeGoogleFunction.py" for Google Cloud Functions

+## Deployment Code of Serverless Functions

   - In the directory "**Deployment Packages for Serverless Functions**", there are deployment packages corresponding to Func1 to Func65.
     - the code for each serverless function is packaged in a separate folder
     - the short input payload for some serverless functions is recorded in "**Executed serverless functions.xlsx**"
     - the long input payload for some serverless functions is stored in the directory "**input**", including func20, func29, func54, func56, func57, and func60.

+## Figure
+Figures not shown in the paper for space reasons

 * **Figures**:
   - RQ2: the normalized boxplot of warm starts